R505: the Flying Cloud

 "No way to tell," said Loris.
 "But engine couldn’t have run with the condenser broken, so the ship must have drifted ashore by herself."

-"Which means she must have been pretty close to shore when she was attacked," said Everett.
+"Which means she must have been comparatively close to shore when she was was attacked," said Everett.
 "Is there any way to tell when that happened?"

 "Two weeks," mused Everett, running through some figures in his head.
 "I wonder.
 I imagine that’s all we can do here.
 Let’s check the crew’s quarters to see if we can find any records."